Hand drawn story about perspective

 Empathy without the preachy vibe

 It doesn’t tell kids what to think.
-It shows them what it feels like when perspective changes.
+It shows what it looks like when a point of view changes.

 💬